TigaxMT/PicMoments/README.md

-# PicYou
+# PicMoments
-PicYou is a simple program to take photos.
+PicMoments is a simple program to take photos.
 Written on C++ and using Opencv library and QT Framework

 # OpenCV and QT Versions